infinitLoop/Guardians_of_Sunshine/README.md

 sudo nano /home/pi/RetroPie/roms/adventuretime/GuardiansOfSunshine.sh

 ```
-Paste the commands to execute into the new file:
+Paste the commands to execute into the new file and save it:
 ```

 cd /home/pi/Guardians_of_Sunshine/